- State of Texas HUB Program

 Client Service Contracting

-DFPS publishes our Procurement Plan on our website for those who want to learn about client service procurements and contracting opportunities.
+DFPS publishes our procurement plan for those who want to learn about client service procurements and contracting opportunities.

 DFPS Purchasing Methods